se-edu/learningresources/contents/javascript/VueJs/Intro.md

 Apart from installing VueJs, you can install [VueJs development tools](https://github.com/vuejs/vue-devtools#vue-devtools) in your browser.
 This will allow you to inspect and debug the Vue components in your projects.

-## Creating a Simple Project in VueJs:
+## Creating a Simple Project in VueJs

-Steps to print the VueJs version of "Hello World":
+Steps to print the VueJs version of "Hello World" (a minimal example to show how easy it is to integrate VueJs into your web project):

 * Import VueJs CDN and the JavaScript file in the main HTML file.
 ```HTML